gincoat/gincoat.github.io/docs/getting-started.md

 ```go
 go build -o ./
 ```
-this will produce an executable file with the name of your project in the root directory of your project
+this will produce an executable file with the same name of your project in the root directory.

 Next, run the executable file using the following command:
 ```go